 To the voice of my supplications.

 i.
-Verse 3 of this psalm helps us understand the nature of these depths.
-There are depths of poverty, sorrow, confusion, and pain.
-Yet the depth that the Psalmist cried from was the depth of the awareness and guilt of sin.
+People experience depths of poverty, sorrow, confusion, and pain.
+Yet the depth that the psalmist cried from here was the depth of the awareness and guilt of sin (verse 3).
 Many have been spiritually drowned in these depths.

 ii.
 “Self-help is no answer to the depths of distress, however useful it may be in the shallows of self-pity.”
 (Kidner)